Dignity PLC is an interesting stock.

 Averaged across revenues, earnings and dividends, Dignity’s ten-year growth rate has been just over 12%.

 So the company has been growing rapidly for years and of course that’s usually a good thing.
 However, it looks as if investors thought Dignity’s rapid growth would go on forever.

 That optimism shows up in the price investors were willing to pay to own a slice of this company.

-For example, Dignity’s share price peaked around 2800p in 2016.
-If the shares returned to that price today then investors would be paying 32-times the company’s ten-year average earnings, otherwise known as its PE10 ratio.
+For example, Dignity’s share price peaked at around 2800p in 2016.
+If the shares returned to that price today then investors would be paying 32 times the company’s ten-year average earnings, otherwise known as its PE10 ratio.

 Compare that to the median PE10 ratio for stocks on my stock screen, which currently stands at 19, and you can see that Dignity was trading at a very premium price.